lsieun/lsieun.github.io/_cert/asn1.md

 Actually, a single-length byte can only represent 127 byte values.

 The high-order bit is reserved.
-If it’s 1, then the low order seven bits represent not the length of the value, but the length of the length — that is, how many of the bytes following encode the length of the subsequently following value.
+If it's 1, then the low order seven bits represent not the length of the value, but the length of the length — that is, how many of the bytes following encode the length of the subsequently following value.